Decision Models for Selecting Federated Learning Architecture Patterns: Related work

 Numerous pieces of research have been conducted on software engineering design decisions for machine learning.
 For instance, Warnett et al.~\cite{9779697} proposed a series of architectural design decisions for machine learning deployment that covers the decision options, decision drivers, and their relations in the domain of machine learning deployment.
 Wan et al.~\cite{8812912} studied the effects of machine learning adoptions on software development practices.
 The work characterizes the differences in various aspects of software engineering and the task involved in machine learning system development and traditional software development.
 Amershi et al.~\cite{10.1109/ICSE-SEIP.2019.00042} expressed that AI components are more difficult to handle as distinct modules than traditional software components and summarise several best practices to tackle the software engineering challenges in machine learning.
 Lwakatare et al.~\cite{10.1007/978-3-030-19034-7_14} introduced a taxonomy that depicts machine learning components and their maturity stages of use in the industrial software system by mapping the challenges to the machine learning pipeline stages.
 Wan et al.~\cite{8945075} studied machine learning design patterns and architectural patterns.
 Yokohama~\cite{8712157} proposed a set of architectural patterns to improve the operational stability of machine learning systems.
-A federated learning system design was introduced by Bonawitz et. al~\cite{47976}.
-It focuses on the high-level design of a basic federated learning system.
-In terms of federated learning patterns, Lo et al.~\cite{lo2021architectural} present a comprehensive and systematic collection of federated learning patterns to guide practitioners in developing federated learning systems.
-A pattern-oriented reference architecture for federated learning was also proposed by Lo et al~\cite{10.1007/978-3-030-86044-8_6}.
+A federated machine learning system design was introduced by Bonawitz et. al~\cite{47976}.
+It focuses on the high-level design of a basic federated machine learning system.
+In terms of federated machine learning patterns, We compiled and presented a comprehensive and systematic collection of federated machine learning patterns to guide practitioners in developing federated machine learning systems in~\cite{lo2021architectural}.
+Furthermore, as an extension to the pattern collections, a pattern-oriented reference architecture for federated machine learning was also proposed in~\cite{10.1007/978-3-030-86044-8_6}.
 Motivated by the aforementioned works, we built decision models for the selection of patterns based on the requirements.